Ripplegrin/Live-Love-Lament-Pathfinder-2e-adventure-/book1/Encounters.md

 #### Failure: 3-5 points

+Regrettably, food and bodies are both tight.
+You'll survive but not for an extended stay.
+Food supplies mean there's a timer of a week unless the pathfinders want to risk going out.
+Defenses are functional but would falter easily.
+1 additional shambler troop will arrive but with only 30 hp.

 #### Critical Failure: less than 3 points

+Hope is nearly lost.
+Despite the efforts of the pathfinders, morale is at rock bottom.
+Food supplies are nonexistant, weapons less than that and an attack could easily result in mass deaths.
+The players will fight 2 shambler troops instead of 1 to represent the inability of the base to defend itself.

 ## Hordes at the gates- a trivial, followed by a hard encounter (150xp)